DOWNY FREE & GENTLE

 Client: Women in Film | The $1.000 For Your Consideration Campaign

-Women have made up only 12% of Oscar winners in the last decade.
+Women have made up just 12% of Oscar winners over the past decade.

-Women in Film, an organization dedicated to advocating for women in Hollywood, wanted to ensure women’s films received equal consideration by Academy Awards voters.
+Women in Film, an organization advocating for gender equity in Hollywood, wanted to change that—by making sure films by women weren’t overlooked by Academy voters.

 The $1.000 “For Your Consideration” Campaign